bwarren2/howtodev-drf/README.md

 Bring it up with `docker-compose up -d`

+Checkout the `feature/build-tests` branch.
+(One of the requirements for the next step is kept out of master for a test.)

 Migrate the DB: `docker exec -it howtodev-server python howtodev/manage.py migrate`

 You now have a Django admin user `admin` with password `abadpass`.